Quantum Adaptive Self-Attention for Quantum Transformer Models

 \subsection{Results}

-To compare model performance, we report the validation metrics at epoch 45 for all three architectures: Vanilla Transformer, $QASA_{classical}$, and $QASA$.
-The results are summarized in the table below:

-From the results in Table~\ref{tab:mae_mse}, it is evident that the proposed $QASA$ model outperforms both baselines across all two metrics.
-Specifically, $QASA$ achieves the lowest mean squared error (MSE: 0.0085), and mean absolute error (MAE: 0.0679).

-The $QASA_{classical}$ model ranks second, with a MSE of 0.0122 and a MAE of 0.0916.
-Meanwhile, the standard Transformer exhibits the weakest performance, yielding a significantly higher MSE of 0.5188 and MAE of 0.3946.

-Quantitatively, $QASA$ achieves approximately a 30\% reduction in MSE compared to its classical counterpart, and an impressive 98\% reduction relative to the vanilla Transformer.
-These results highlight the substantial advantage of incorporating quantum layers in temporal regression tasks.
+Initial experiments with a larger model capacity (hidden\_dim=256, 45 epochs) suggested that QASA could outperform classical models on specific tasks, motivating the systematic parameter-matched comparison in Table~\ref{tab:ts_mae_mse}.

-To evaluate the effectiveness of the proposed Quantum Adaptive Self-Attention (QASA) architecture, we conducted experiments across eight synthetic time-series forecasting tasks, each characterized by different signal dynamics—ranging from periodicity and chaos to noise and discontinuities.
+To evaluate the effectiveness of the proposed Quantum Adaptive Self-Attention (QASA) architecture, we conducted experiments across nine synthetic time-series forecasting tasks, each characterized by different signal dynamics---ranging from periodicity and chaos to noise and discontinuities.